-PURPOSE AND ACTION REQUESTED: Staff requests approving the first reading of an ordinance authorizing issuance of 2023 general obligation bonds.
+PURPOSE AND ACTION REQUESTED: Staff requests that City Council grant final approval of the ordinance authorizing issuance of 2023 general obligation bonds.

 BACKGROUND/DISCUSSION: Since the Park Board recommendation in March 2022, the City Council has discussed athletic field improvements at Deerpath Community Park at several previous meetings.
 On September 6, 2022, the City Council, based on a recommendation from the City Manager's Advisory Group, directed staff to proceed with design and engineering work to develop a 9.5 acre site at Deerpath Park with synthetic turf athletic fields.
 Upon completion of the design work, the bid process was conducted and bid results were presented to the City Council on February 21, 2023.
 At the February 21 meeting, the City Council approved numerous contracts and bids associated with the Deerpath Park Improvement Project and adopted a bond intent resolution setting forth a maximum bond issue of \$12 million associated with the project.